christasich/tidal_flat/README.md

 import tidal_flat as tf
 ```

 Load a tidal time series into pandas.
 The time series must have a defined frequency or one that can be inferred from the data.
 We can use our sample data found in `example/tides.csv`.
+Because `pd.read_csv` does not set the frequency, we recreate the `pd.DatetimeIndex` and tell pandas to infer the frequency.

 *Note: This data set was based on five years of observations.
 A harmonic analysis was then used to create an extended tide record using [UTide](https://github.com/wesleybowman/UTide).*